Chart Color Schemes

 Garbutt has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 16 projects that could impact the area significantly due to their influence on local infrastructure.
-Key projects among these include Army Aviation Program of Works at RAAF Base Townsville, Weststate Private Hospital, Queensland Rail Support Facilities at Bolam Street, and Townsville Airport Redevelopment.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 16 projects likely impacting the region.
+Key projects include Army Aviation Program of Works at RAAF Base Townsville, Weststate Private Hospital, Queensland Rail Support Facilities on Bolam Street, and Townsville Airport Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.